 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2013-2014 academic year (see the next item below), use the 2013-2014 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-needbased scholarship or grant aid" on the last page of the definitions section.)
+(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)